learn-co-students/nyc-mhtn-web-042318/47-intro-to-redux/README.md

 - [ ] Prove it to you.
 - [ ] How do I learn Redux?

+Pain Points
+- passing state
+- routing
+- having objects that need to be mapped to render things
+- console logging (when and where)
+- debuggers are liars

 ## Outline

 - [ ] Recap what we know about React